There are now 2 possible online modes for units:

 - 6 points

-- Typically this unit is assessed in the following ways: (1) assignment 1: children's knowledge of number and (2) assignment 2: planning and programming document.
+Indicative assessments in this unit are as follows: (1) case study and (2) planning task.
 Further information is available in the unit outline.

-To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite standard(s) for the assignment 1: children's knowledge of number and assignment 2: planning and programming document components of the unit, as specified in the unit outline.
+To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the case study and planning task components.

 - Unit Coordinator(s)